 - Adjustable ceramic grinder, with 5 settings to choose from.
-The ceramic grinder insures the beans are not overheated during grinding, and it is less noisier.
+The ceramic grinder ensures the beans are not overheated during grinding, and it is less noisy.
 Ceramic burrs will also last twice as long as steel burs.

 - You can put up to 300 grams of coffee into the grinder, and they don’t go stale very easy, because the cover is sealed.

 - Intelia allows you to use pre-ground coffee, or beans with a touch of a button, and it has a bypass.
 The same button allows you to change the strength of your coffee, by dossing less or more coffee into your shot, (one bean, two beans, or three beans).

 - Adjustable spout for cups, and mugs of different sizes.